blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 1. the string associated with the code is output
 2. another code is read, break if EOF
 3. the string associated with the code is retrieved
-4. if the current code counter is equal to the next (lookahead) code --- therefore making it impossible to read what the next code's first character is, since it's in the process of being constructed --- then first character of the string currently being constructed is appended to its end, following basic logic
+4. if the current code counter is equal to the next (lookahead) code---therefore making it impossible to read what the next code's first character is, since it's in the process of being constructed---then first character of the string currently being constructed is appended to its end, following basic logic
 5. a new code is added to the table at an incremented code corresponding to the previously read string concatenated with the first character of the current string's first character

 ~~~ {lang="java" text="LZW decompression"}